hildogjr/easyinverter/README.md

 # easyInverter
 # An academic modular 4 arms inverter focused to use in researches

-Initial development by Power Conditioning Laboratory <http://www.fee.unicamp.br/dse/antenor/lcee> at University of Campinas (UNICAMP).
+Initial development by Power Conditioning Laboratory (*Laboratório de Condicionamento da Energia Elétrica*) <http://www.fee.unicamp.br/dse/antenor/lcee> at University of Campinas (**UNICAMP Brazil**).

 The use of this poject is free and conditioned to GNU General Propose License 3.0.